uni-v-cc/learn/docs/user/premium.md

 - 🔁 If part of the VPM repo, it must be **replaceable with free alternatives**
 - 💡 Must provide **real value** to our supporters

-If you have an idea that meets these criteria, let us know via [email](mailto:hello@uni-v.cc) or [Discord](https://uni-v.cc/go/discord)!
+If you have an idea that meets these criteria, let us know via [email](mailto:hello@uni-v.cc) or [Discord](https://uni-vcc.app/go/discord)!
 We love hearing from the community.

 ---

-Thanks for helping make Uni-V.CC possible! 💜
+Thanks for helping make Uni-VCC possible! 💜